brianschubert/Subsonic-IPT/README.rst

 Installation
 ------------

-To install the lastest release of this sketch, simply clone the git repository by running
+To install the latest release of this sketch, simply clone the git repository by running

 .. code-block:: shell